-- (A) All shareholders owning five percent (5%) or more of a corporate entity and all officers of a corporate entity; - (B) All partners of a general partnership; - (C) All general partners and all limited partners that own five percent (5%) or more of a limited partnership; - (D) All members that own five percent $(5\frac{1}{8})$ or more of a limited liability company; - (E) All beneficiaries that hold a five percent (5%) or more beneficial interest in a trust and all trustees of the trust; - (F) All persons or entities that own a five percent (5%) or more interest in a joint venture; - (G) All persons or entities that own a five percent (5%) or more interest in an association; - (H) The owners holding a five percent (5%) or more interest of any other type of legal entity; or - (I) Any other person holding at least a five percent (5%) interest in any entity which owns, operates, or manages a commercial facility. - "Package" or "Packaging" means any container or wrapper that a grower or processer may use for enclosing or containing medical marijuana. - "Packager" as used in Title 63 O.S. § 422(C) means a processor. - "Patient" or "Qualified patient" means a person that has been properly issued a medical marijuana license pursuant to Title 63 O.S. § 420 et seq. and these rules.
+- (A) All shareholders owning five percent (5%) or more of a corporate entity and all officers of a corporate entity; - (B) All partners of a general partnership; - (C) All general partners and all limited partners that own five percent (5%) or more of a limited partnership; - (D) All members that own five percent (5%) or more of a limited liability company; - (E) All beneficiaries that hold a five percent (5%) or more beneficial interest in a trust and all trustees of the trust; - (F) All persons or entities that own a five percent (5%) or more interest in a joint venture; - (G) All persons or entities that own a five percent (5%) or more interest in an association; - (H) The owners holding a five percent (5%) or more interest of any other type of legal entity; or - (I) Any other person holding at least a five percent (5%) interest in any entity which owns, operates, or manages a commercial facility.

+"Package" or "Packaging" means any container or wrapper that a grower or processer may use for enclosing or containing medical marijuana.

+"Packager" as used in Title 63 O.S. § 422(C) means a processor.

+"Patient" or "Qualified patient" means a person that has been properly issued a medical marijuana license pursuant to Title 63 O.S. § 420 et seq. and these rules.

 "Physician" means a doctor of medicine or a doctor of osteopathic medicine who holds a valid, unrestricted and existing license to practice in the State of Oklahoma and meets the definition of "board certified" under rules established by either the Oklahoma Board of Medical Licensure or the Oklahoma Board of Osteopathic Examiners and has been issued a current and active registration from the United States Drug Enforcement Administration (DEA) and the Oklahoma Bureau of Narcotics and Dangerous Drugs (OBNDD) to prescribe controlled substances.
-Any Physician, before making a recommendation for medical marijuana or medical marijuana products under these provisions, shall be in "good standing" with their licensure board and must have completed all training for the recommendation of medical marijuana or medical marijuana products to patients prior to recommending a patient for a patient medical marijuana license.
-Additionally, the physician must comply with all continuing education requirements generally and specifically required by their Board of licensure for the recommendation of medical marijuana under these provisions.
-Residents do not meet the definition of Physician under this section and any recommendation for a patient medical marijuana license will not be processed by the Department.